|

 Check your communication methods -

 Check your marine radio is working properly.
 Do NOT head offshore without a marine radio.
 VHF radio may be required for extended offshore voyages.
+Dont rely on a mobile phone for distress communications at sea.

 Install a CO Detector -